 Canson Rag Photographique (uncoated)

 Paper white’s differ significantly in their ‘warmth’.
-An Icelandic landscape is unlikely to present its best on a warm toned paper, while portraits won’t look their best on cool toned papers, though it’s something I commonly see.
+An Icelandic landscape is unlikely to present its best on a warm toned paper, while portraits won’t look their best on cool toned papers, though it’s something I often see.

 Canson Baryta Photographique